 What ChatGPT Can Do

 Generate texts, complete sentences, answer questions based on its knowledge base, summarize content, classify texts, perform translations, generate code, and therefore program.
 All these capabilities can be adapted to any environment and context, enabling the automation of many tasks typically performed by information professionals.
 For example, indexing and summarization, cataloging, content classification, development of documentary languages, thesauri, ontologies, content curation, publications, and articles.
-Moreover, it can also develop complex services such as information retrieval, reference and information services, resource collection, and nearly any task within the Internet environment.
-In fact, if asked about the tasks and services it can perform in the context of Library and Information Science, ChatGPT’s response is forceful and surprising…
+Moreover, it can also develop complex services such as information retrieval, reference and information services, resource collection, and nearly any task confined to the Internet environment.
+In fact, if asked about the tasks and services it can perform within the context of Library and Information Science, ChatGPT’s response is forceful and surprising…

 In the context of specialized and university libraries…

-In the context of documentation in the company…
+In the context of Documentation in the company…

-Document search and retrieval: assist employees in finding relevant documents within the company’s document management system; Document classification and organization: help employees efficiently classify and organize company documents; Document creation and editing: enable employees to create and edit documents quickly and easily; Document validation and approval: assist employees in validating and approving documents in accordance with company policies and procedures; Remote document access: allow employees to access company documents from any location and device via a chatbot interface; Automation of administrative tasks: perform administrative tasks such as managing document access permissions and document version control; Integration with other tools: integrate with other company tools such as email, calendar, and project management applications to enhance efficiency and collaboration; Document annotations and comments: allow employees to add annotations and comments to documents to facilitate collaboration and review; Report generation: generate reports on company document usage and active users; Information security: ensure the security of company documents through security measures such as encryption and user authentication; Translation services: provide translation services for documents in different languages; Editing and proofreading services: offer editing and proofreading services to ensure documents comply with company standards and styles; Archiving and preservation services: provide archiving and preservation services to safeguard important company documents; Training services: train employees on how to use the company’s documentation resources and services.
+Document search and retrieval: assist employees in finding relevant documents within the company’s document management system; Document classification and organization: help employees efficiently classify and organize company documents; Document creation and editing: enable employees to create and edit documents quickly and easily; Document validation and approval: assist employees in validating and approving documents in accordance with company policies and procedures; Remote document access: allow employees to access company documents from any location and device via a chatbot interface; Automation of administrative tasks: perform administrative tasks such as managing document access permissions and document version control; Integration with other tools: integrate with other company tools such as email, calendar, and project management applications to enhance efficiency and collaboration; Document annotations and comments: allow employees to add annotations and comments to documents to facilitate collaboration and review; Report generation: generate reports on company document usage and active users; Information security: ensure the security of company documents through security measures such as encryption and user authentication; Translation services: provide translation services for documents in multiple languages; Editing and proofreading services: offer editing and proofreading services to ensure documents comply with company standards and styles; Archiving and preservation services: provide archiving and preservation services to safeguard important company documents; Training services: train employees on how to use the company’s documentation resources and services.

 Testing ChatGPT

-The thesaurus development test involved establishing the head term “Urbanism,” around which a list of candidate terms was to be generated for constructing a hierarchical structure according to their level of specificity.
-ChatGPT selected 40 candidate terms based on its assessment of relevance and pertinence.
-It was then asked to represent this hierarchy at three levels.
+- Test for the Development of a Thesaurus – prueba2-chatgpt-tesauro PDF.
+The test for the development of a thesaurus involved establishing a head term, “Urbanism,” around which a list of candidate terms must be generated to construct a hierarchical structure according to their level of specificity.
+ChatGPT selected 40 candidate terms based on its criteria of relevance and pertinence.
+It was then asked to represent these terms in a three-level hierarchy.
 Although the selection of terms may be debatable, its organization was accurate, rapid, and efficient.
-It clearly distinguishes the degree of specialization among terms.
-It is also capable of adding TC, TE, TG, TE1, TE2 indicators, as well as related terms; introducing new terms not previously mentioned; editing the output based on user-provided information; and even adding translations of terms to transform it into a multilingual thesaurus.
+It clearly distinguishes the degree of specialization among the terms.
+It is also capable of adding TC, TE, TG, TE1, TE2 indicators, as well as related terms; introducing new terms not previously referenced; editing the output using user-provided information; and even adding translations of the terms to convert it into a multilingual thesaurus.

 Conclusions

 It can be concluded that, despite ChatGPT not being perfect and having gaps and limitations—particularly in its internet search and information retrieval capabilities, at least in its open version—it exhibits remarkable abilities and potential.
 The capacity to create thesauri, classify, program, catalog, and perform many tasks typically carried out by information professionals makes it a powerful tool when used correctly.
 It also represents a threat to professional activities traditionally performed by librarians, archivists, documentalists, and information specialists, as it could automate a significant portion of their tasks.
 This necessitates reflection on the functions, roles, and high-value-added tasks that should be developed within the context of Documentation, requiring the redesign and convergence of training in appropriate environments increasingly linked to information technologies, computer science, and the development of more complex projects demanding higher professional qualifications.
 Otherwise, there is a risk that within a few years (not too many), such systems will render partially obsolete the work currently being carried out.
-Therefore, attention must be paid to these advances, and professionals must be able to adapt to change by introducing new content more aligned with the sector’s actual needs and anticipating the inevitable changes ahead.
+Therefore, attention must be paid to these advancements, and professionals must be able to adapt to change by incorporating new content more aligned with the sector’s actual needs and anticipating the inevitable changes ahead.

-Related bibliography
+Related Bibliography

 - Alshater, M. (2022).
 Exploring the role of artificial intelligence in enhancing academic performance: A case study of ChatGPT.
 Available at SSRN. https://dx.doi.org/10.2139/ssrn.4312358